trevorhoner/HexDesk/README.md

 ## How to Use
-1. Make sure you have a working license for SolidWorks

-2. Download this repo
+1. Download the latest release

-3. Print the [test-jig.STL](STLs/test-jig.STL) and [test-key.STL](STLs/test-key.STL) file
+2. Print the [test-jig.STL](STLs/test-jig.STL) and [test-key.STL](STLs/test-key.STL) file

    ![test-jig](images/test-jig.png "Test Jig")

    ![test-key](images/test-key.png "Test Key")

-4. Insert the test-key for every connection i.e. tongue, groove, hole, and pin and choose the best tolerance for your printer.
+3. Insert the test-key for every connection i.e. tongue, groove, hole, and pin and choose the best tolerance for your printer.

-5. Open [global-variables.txt](global-variables.txt), and search "tol_nom" (nominal tolerance).
+4. Open [global-variables.txt](global-variables.txt), and search "tol_nom" (nominal tolerance).
 Replace the nominal tolerance with your chosen tolerance from the test-jig.

-6. Any part that you open should automatically update with the new tolerance.
+5. Any part that you open should automatically update with the new tolerance.
 You can now print the selected part with your specified tolerance.
 Rebuild the part before deciding to print.

-7. All other global variables can be changed but at your own risk.
-That's what open source is for after all.
+6. All other global variables can be changed but at your own risk.

 ## Contributing
 HexDesk is an open-source modular desk organization system designed using SolidWorks Maker.
 All source parts are currently native SolidWorks files, so anybody who is willing to contribute to the project will need a license of SolidWorks.
 Fortunately, [SolidWorks Maker](https://www.solidworks.com/solution/solidworks-makers) remains about $48/yr U.S.D for an annual license.